bitnami/charts-syncer/README.md

 For example, if your URL is `https://my-oci-registry.io/my-project/subpath` and no `chartsIndex` is specified, charts-syncer will try to use
 `my-oci-registry.io/my-project/subpath/index:latest` asset as index if it exists.

 An example of the valid index format can be seen directly in its [protobuffer definition](api/oci.proto).
+Worth to mention that the format of the charts index for OCI repositories is a custom one, not a traditional Helm index file.

-Finally, if no OCI index is found, charts-syncer would still need the list of charts in the config file:
+Finally, if no OCI index is found, charts-syncer will require the list of charts in the config file:

 ~~~yaml
 #